-Sure, they’re smaller football schools – but judging by the video, “you throw out the records when these two face each other”, as the popular phrase goes.
+Sure, they’re smaller schools – but judging by the video, “you throw out the records when these two face each other”.

-It all appeared to be a routine scrub, until a few cheap shots by players on each team resulted in a much more aggressive dogpile of players that seemed to migrate across the field toward the end zone.
+It appeared to be a routine scrum until a few cheap shots by each team resulted in a much more aggressive dog pile of players that seemed to migrate across the field toward the end zone.

 Maritime and Kings Point College (2007)

 Here’s yet another scrum between smaller schools, though it’s almost “Oregon Blount-like” in nature – except when the one player landed the punch, his opponent was borderline laid out.

 I mean, that guy didn’t have a chance – he fell like a load of bricks.
 If that kid didn’t make it in football, then he should’ve also considered boxing for a second career.
 Here’s the video: